cytopia/terraform-aws-iam/README.md

 ## :exclamation: Important

-### AWS Access Keys

 When creating an IAM user with an `Inactive` access key, it is initially created with access key set to `Active`.
 You will have to run it a second time in order to deactivate the access key.
 This is either an issue with the terraform resource `aws_iam_access_key` or with the AWS api itself.

 ## :bulb: Examples

-This module is very flexible and might look complicated at first glance.
-To show off a few features that a possible with it, have a look at the following examples.
+This module is very flexible and might look a bit complicated at first glance.
+To show off a few features which are possible, have a look at the following examples.

 | Example                                                 | Description                                              |
 |---------------------------------------------------------|----------------------------------------------------------|